Scotia, California: Climate

 Scotia has a warm-summer Mediterranean climate (Csb) according to the Köppen climate classification system.
 Being in a river valley sheltered from some coastal moderation, the all-time record high of 104 F in September 2017 is a lot warmer than coastal Humboldt County.
 It was a full 9 F-change warmer than the previous all-time record.
 The record cold measured in Scotia was 17 F with strong inversion from the surrounding hills in winter being infrequent.

 Scotia has not had an ice day since records began in 1926 with the lowest daily maximum being 33 F in 1990.
 During the normals between 1991 and 2020, the coldest average daily high was at 45 F. The moderate and foggy Pacific summer air cools down the nights in that season.
 The warmest low on record was 67 F in September 1939 and the warmest low in a normal year is a mild 62 F.

 Plane crash

 On June 19, 1977, a Rockwell Commander plane piloted by Norman Wascher crashed in woods near Scotia, not long after takeoff from Murray Field in Eureka, bound for Oxnard.
 His wife, Beverly, was the only other person on board.
 The plane was not found until 1996, nineteen years later, and the couple's bodies were not found until 2005, 28 years after the incident.
-Robin Lee Wascher, one of the couple's three daughters, was the air traffic controller on duty during the Los Angeles runway disaster in 1991.
+Robin Lee Wascher, one of the couple's three daughters, was the air traffic controller on duty during the 1991 Los Angeles airport runway collision in 1991.